-I’ve been involved in many high-demand/low-inventory scenarios in real estate, often referred to as “hot” markets.
+I’ve been involved with many high-demand/low-inventory scenarios in real estate, often referred to as “hot” markets.
 Today, in our area, we seem to have gone well past that.
 At least for the moment, many if not most homes in Reno & Sparks are receiving multiple offers within a matter of days.
 I recently wrote a full price offer on a nice little house near a park and later discovered my buyer’s offer was one of 22, we did not get that home.
 Of course, this is not news to current, active buyers searching in virtually every price range in our area.
-If you’re one of these buyers or thinking you may become one soon, This will likely help.
+If you’re one of these buyers or thinking you may become one soon, this will likely help.
 Here are a few prevailing thoughts to keep in mind based upon my recent experience.

 · It helps to have the right temperament: This is a process not an event and gone are the days when one can “take some time to think about it”.
 Many buyers find themselves making one of the biggest or THE biggest decision in their lives over a matter of minutes.
 Regardless as to whether your offer is accepted or not, it can be emotionally draining.
 On one hand, it’s disappointing to get your hopes up only to lose-out on a nice home.
 On the other, buying a home after spending 30 – 45 quality minutes in the property (or sometimes sight-unseen) often leads to buyer’s remorse.
 Regardless, it can be an OH SH*T! moment if not thought through carefully.